elsteveogrande/hdmi2350/README.md

 and easy to understand, hopefully so others can enjoy digging into the RP2350.

-My thoughts about the Pico SDK: if you're building Pico code for any serious reason then that SDK is probablt the way to go.
-It makes certain things easy and mostly shields you from the grittiest details like addresses, registers' bits, compiler flags, memory layout; and it's actually supported by Raspberry Pi and a community of many professionals and hobbyists.
-On the other hand, I like those weird things like memory layout, registers, and so on; I enjoy getting into _those particular_ weeds so I went this direction instead.
+My thoughts about the Pico SDK: if you're building Pico code for any serious reason, or if you have something you want to build and are comfortable with the SDK already and you just want to get off the ground, then SDK is the way to go.
+It makes certain things easy and mostly shields you from the grittiest details like addresses, registers' bits, compiler flags, memory layout.
+And it's actually supported by Raspberry Pi and a community of many professionals and hobbyists.
+On the other hand, I like those weird things like memory layout, registers, and so on.
+I enjoy getting into _those particular_ weeds, so I went this direction instead.

 # Limitations